Mathics3/mathics-development-guide/docs/extending/code-overview/object-classes.rst

 BaseElement Class
 =================

-A Mathics S-expression is the main data structure which evalution is performed on.
-An S-expression is, in general, a tree.
+A Mathics M-expression is the main data structure which evalution is performed on.
+An M-expression is, in general, a tree.
 The nodes of this tree come from the ``BaseElement`` class.
 Note that leaf nodes in addition to being a ``BaseElement`` are an ``Atom`` as well.
 In other words, an ``Atom`` is a subclass of ``BaseElement``.